 The current and upcoming S-lab modules are listed below.
 Note that all modules are offered in the main Thimann Labs location unless otherwise specified.
 If desired, students are also able to complete many of these modules on their own with materials purchased from S-lab or online.

-Prototyping & Fabrication
+Prototyping and Fabrication

 Computer Aided Design (CAD) has been a powerful tool used to create detailed prototypes in a 3D environment, before making your design reality.
 This module will give you directed guidance through many of the tools available in Autodesk’s Fusion 360, a modern and accessible CAD (and CAM) program that allows you to quickly iterate on design ideas, test fit and motion, perform simulations, create assemblies, collaborate, and make photorealistic renderings and animations.
 We will then utilize its 3D printing workflow capabilities to 3D print your design.
 At the end of the module, students will be able to effectively use and explore Fusion 360 as a prototyping tool and be cleared to operate the S-lab’s suite of 3D printers.